-The air conditioner is located behind the companionway cabinet, underneath the port AC cabinet.
-Air conditioner vents are located throughout the cabin to provide good air circulation.
-There is a vent in the head for additional air circulation on most models.
+Air conditioner vents are located throughout the cabin and cockpit to provide good air circulation.
 The vents are adjustable to change air flow direction and can be closed.
-See Figures L8 - L17 and the locator drawings in the back of this manual.

 The seawater inlet valve (seacock) is identified with a plate inscribed with the words "Air Conditioner Seawater".
-Access to the seacock is gained through an access lid in the aft/mid cabin.
+The seacock must be opened prior to running the air conditioners.
+Access to the seacock is gained through the engine room.
+See Figure L24.